yieldprotocol/MP_2022/README.md

   Invalid nonce.
 Expected X but got X.
 ```

-Reset your account in Metamask.
+Solution: Reset your account in Metamask.

+## Develop

-## STEP TWO: Make the changes required to get the app working, and any improvements you would like
+Make the changes that are required to get the app working smoothly, and any improvements you would like to add.
+Use any tools/packages you are comfortable with.
+Feel free to show off your skill set!

-## STEP THREE: DONE?
+## Done?

 1. zip up your work: